PRECIOUS-Gold steadies near 2-month highs, SPDR inflow supports

 "Our economists expect the minutes to reveal that the committee members viewed the improvement in labour markets and reduced downside risk as sufficient to signal that should the current trends continue, many on the committee stand ready to reduce the pace of asset purchases in September," Barclays said in a note.

-Silver rose to its highest in almost three months at $23.60 an ounce and was last trading at $23.22.
-Last week, the metal made its biggest weekly gain since September 2008, up around 13 percent.
+Silver rose to its highest in almost three months at $23.60 an ounce, and was last trading at $23.19.
+The metal saw its best week in gains since September 2008 on Friday, up around 13 percent.

-Platinum was last at $1,512.49, and palladium dropped 1.1 percent to $752.50.
+Platinum was last trading at $1,513.49 and palladium dropped 1 percent to $752.50.
 (Additional reporting by A. Ananthalakshmi in Singapore; Editing by Veronica Brown and Jane Baird)

 * First combat use of bomb; blast equivalent to 11 tonnes of TNT